law-dwg/LSQR-CUDA/README.md

 |spmvCSRVectorShared|60.198              |

 ### cuSPARSE Transpose
 The transpose of a CSR matrix is its compressed sparse column, CSC, counterpart.
-A kernel for this operation was not explicitly developed for this work, as it was both difficult to design or find a good parallel implementation for it.
+A kernel for this operation was not explicitly developed for this work, as it was both difficult to design and difficult to find a good parallel implementation for it.

 Also, as can be seen from the nvprof output, the transpose operation is only called once within the entire lsqr algorithm.
-It was, therefore, not seen as high priority seeing as it would have little impact on its overall speedup.
+It was, therefore, not seen as high priority seeing as it would have little impact on overall speedup.

 Therefore, the existing cusparseCsr2cscEx2 function within the cuSPARSE library was used.
 This implementation can be found in [matrixCUDA.cu](source/gpu/matrixCUDA.cu#37) More information regarding the cuSPARSE library can be found within the [CUDA toolkit documentation](https://docs.nvidia.com/cuda/cusparse/index.html).

 <a id="cuBLAS-DENSE"></a>

 ## [3.4. cuBLAS-DENSE](source/gpu/vectorCUBLAS.cuh)
 The cuBLAS-DENSE implementation is written using both the CUDA and cuBLAS. cuBLAS is a library from NVIDIA that provides "basic linear algebra" operations on a GPU.
-For this implementation, two inputs of type [VectorCUBLAS](source/gpu/vectorCUBLAS.cuh) are used.
+For this implementation, two dense inputs of type ```VectorCUBLAS``` are used.

-Information regarding cuBLAS how to use it is documented extensively in the [CUDA toolkit documentation](https://docs.nvidia.com/cuda/cublas/index.html), and will therefore, not be further discussed here.
+Information regarding cuBLAS and how to use it is documented extensively in the [CUDA toolkit documentation](https://docs.nvidia.com/cuda/cublas/index.html), and will, therefore, not be further discussed here.

-To see how these cuBLAS operations were used for this implementation, please refer to the [VectorCUBLAS source files](source/gpu/vectorCUBLAS.cu)
+To see how these cuBLAS operations were used for this implementation, please refer to the ```VectorCUBLAS``` [source files](source/gpu/vectorCUBLAS.cu)

 <a id="cuSPARSE-SPARSE"></a>

 ## [3.5. cuSPARSE-SPARSE](source/gpu/matrixCUSPARSE.cuh)
 The cuSPARSE-SPARSE implementation is written using both CUDA, cuBLAS, and cuSPARSE libraries. cuSPARSE is a library from NVIDIA that provides "a set of basic linear algebra subroutines used for handling sparse matrices".
-For this implementation, one input of type [MatrixCUSPARSE]() (matrix A) and one input of type [VectorCUBLAS]() (vector b) are used.
+For this implementation, one sparse input of type ```MatrixCUSPARSE``` (matrix A) and one dense input of type ```VectorCUBLAS``` (vector b) are used.

 This implementation uses all the same operations as the cuBLAS-DENSE implementation, besides the SpMV and matrix transform operations, which are both executed using the cuSPARSE library.
-Information regarding cuBLAS how to use it is documented extensively in the [CUDA toolkit documentation](https://docs.nvidia.com/cuda/cusparse/index.html), and will therefore, not be further discussed here.
+Information regarding cuBLAS and how to use it is documented extensively in the [CUDA toolkit documentation](https://docs.nvidia.com/cuda/cusparse/index.html), and will, therefore, not be further discussed here.

-To see how these cuSPARSE operations were used for this implementation, please refer to the [MatrixCUSPARSE source files](source/gpu/matrixCUSPARSE.cu)
+To see how these cuSPARSE operations were used for this implementation, please refer to the ```MatrixCUSPARSE``` [source files](source/gpu/matrixCUSPARSE.cu)

 <a id="Results"></a>

 ## 4. Results

+To test LSQR-CUDA, randomly generated, square A-matrices of sparsity 0.8 are available, ranging from size 1000x1000 to 8000x8000, as well as their corresponding dense b-vectors (1000x1 - 8000x1).
+These inputs can be found in [inputs.zip](results/inputs.zip).
+The runtime of each implementation of LSQR-CUDA is saved to a csv so they can be compared to the runtime of the baseline, scipy-lsqr solver.

+The accuracy of these implementations is also measured via root mean squared error metrics, which are calculated by comparing the results to that of the scipy-lsqr solver.

 <a id="Speedup"></a>